BenLangmead/seq-frontiers-class/README.md

 Agenda
 ------

-These are the lectures I'll give:
+I'll give in-class lectures covering:

-* Brief review of some topics covered in EN 600.439/639.
+* Brief review of some topics covered in [EN 600.439/639](https://github.com/BenLangmead/comp-genomics-class)
 * Introduction to RNA sequencing data analysis
 * Introduction to big-data methods for sequencing data analysis
 * Project ideas

+Maybe each of these will take one class session.
 At the end of the semester, we'll have 2 or 3 class sessions dedicated to final project presentations.
-That leaves 19-20 class sessions where we're free to discuss either (a) relevant literature, or (b) project progress.
+I will also try to have a few guest lecturers come.
+More on this as I nail down those dates.

-That's it!
-The rest of the discussion is guided, fueled, and led by you.
+That leaves roughly 16-18 class sessions where we're free to discuss either (a) relevant literature, or (b) project progress.
+I am listing relevant literature below.

 Readings
 --------